Plovdiv: Antiquity

 In 72 BC, the city was seized by the Roman general Marcus Lucullus but was soon restored to Thracian control.
 In 46 AD, the city was finally incorporated into the Roman Empire by emperor Claudius; it served as the capital of the province of Thrace.
-Although it was not the capital of the Province of Thrace, the city was the largest and most important centre in the province.
+Although it was not the capital of the province of Thrace, the city was the largest and most important centre in the province.
 As such, the city was the seat of the Union of Thracians.
 In those times, the Via Militaris (or Via Diagonalis), the most important military road in the Balkans, passed through the city.
 The Roman times were a period of growth and cultural excellence.
 The ancient ruins tell a story of a vibrant, growing city with numerous public buildings, shrines, baths, theatres, a stadium, and the only developed ancient water supply system in Bulgaria.
 The city had an advanced water system and sewerage.
 In 179 a second wall was built to encompass Trimontium which had already extended out of the Three hills into the valley.
 Many of those are still preserved and can be seen by tourists.
 Today only a small part of the ancient city has been excavated.

 In 250 the city was captured and looted after the Battle of Philippopolis by the Goths, led by their ruler Cniva.
 Many of its citizens, 100,000 according to Ammianus Marcellinus, died or were taken captive.
 It took a century and hard work to recover the city.
-However, it was destroyed again by Attila's Huns in 441–442 and by the Goths of Teodoric Strabo in 471.
+However, it was destroyed again by Attila's Huns in 441–442 and by the Goths of Theodoric Strabo in 471.

 An ancient Roman inscription written in Ancient Greek dated to 253 – 255 AD were discovered in the Great Basilica.
 The inscription refers to the Dionysian Mysteries and also mentions Roman Emperors Valerian and Gallienus.
 It has been found on a large stele which was used as construction material during the building of the Great Basilica.

 In August 2024, archaeologists from the Regional Archaeological Museum announced the discovery of a well-preserved Thracian temple dated to the third century BC.
 The 10-metre-long temple is made of dry joints and clay-sand mortar and has two rooms.